 Until recently most R&I actions have successfully dealt with individual compartmentalised parts of the food system.
 However, it has been recognized that the societal challenges we currently face are interconnected.
 R&I in the food sector would therefore benefit from a more holistic, or 'systemic' approach, linking all elements and levels of the food system, i.e. from primary production to consumers, and fostering inter and transdisciplinary collaboration and a wide stakeholder engagement.
 Such a food system approach is the narrative around which the ETP 'Food for Life' has designed its SRIA and IAP.

 The success of this exercise therefore relies on an effective collaboration with other partners of the rich European R&I landscape of initiatives, coming from sectors such as ICT/digitisation, agriculture, manufacturing, energy, transport, new materials, water, etc. and with the relevant research funding structures.
-In particular, better integration of the entire food chain linking agriculture, processing, retail and consumer is essential for a successful outcome of the IAP.
+In particular, better integration of the entire food chain linking agriculture, processing, retail and consumer is essential for a successful outcome of the IAP and impacts.
+For this reason, we also welcome the efforts of the European Commission to engage R&I policy makers, industry, researchers, and society in an open dialogue on how to best pool and organise EU R&I resources in order to future-proof European food systems, as practised in the FOOD 2030 events held since 2016.

-We believe that the whole food systems approach followed in the design of this IAP, especially in the concept for a public-private collaboration described in Section 3.5, can help foster the synergies between current and future initiatives and stakeholders, maximising efficiency gains and impacts.
-For this reason, we also welcome the efforts of the European Commission to engage R&I policy makers, farmers, industry, researchers, and society in an open dialogue on how to best pool and organise EU R&I resources in order to future-proof European food systems, as practised in the FOOD 2030 events held in 2016 and 2017.
+We believe that the whole food systems approach followed in the design of this IAP, especially in the concept for a public-private collaboration described in Section 3.5, can help foster the synergies between current and future initiatives and stakeholders, maximising efficiency gains